utkudenizdemir/metagenomic-enzyme-browser/README.md

 This subset was used to prototype and validate the enzyme annotation workflow without requiring the full database.

+Additional intermediate files generated or used during the workflow:

+- `backend/subset_300.tsv` → representative subset of the original dataset used as input
+- `backend/enzyme_protein_ids_udd.txt` → list of protein IDs used to identify enzyme-related entries
+- `backend/filtered_enzymes.tsv` → filtered subset containing only enzyme-related proteins

 ---

 ## Database